Homeism/-pkmn-chonk/README.md

 ## Attribution

-This framework uses the Swift Wrapper [CEd25519](https://github.com/christophhagen/CEd25519), as
+This framework uses the Swift Wrapper [CEd25519](https://github.com/christophhagen/CEd25519), as well as the [CryptoSwift library](https